 - Which is the cheapest gas cylinder for camping?
 Using today’s prices, we compare gas cylinders and work out how much gas you get for your money.

 - Where to buy gas cylinders for camping?
-You can’t just order these from the internet, and don’t expect to get one in the high street either.
+You can’t just order these from the internet and don’t expect to get one on the high street either.

 - Where to find refills of camping gas cylinders?
 Fortunately finding refills is not usually that difficult.